 We make an effort to promote the acceptance and understanding of individuals with diverse backgrounds and to educate ourselves and others on diversity-related matters.

-We strive to be affirming, respectful, and open minded of individuals with diverse backgrounds not only among ourselves within the Center, but across the campus community through our contact with all students, staff, faculty, and administrators.
+We strive to be affirming, respectful, and open minded of individuals with diverse backgrounds not only among ourselves within CAPS, but across the campus community through our contact with all students, staff, faculty, and administrators.
 We not only want to share this vision, but we hope to contribute to the reduction of problems such as prejudice, discrimination, and exploitation.

 We strive to recognize when our own diversity affects how we may relate to or work with our colleagues and the individuals we serve.
 It is part of our professional responsibility to gain continuing education for ourselves and our trainees regarding individuals of diverse backgrounds.
 We work towards recognizing and understanding the value of our similarities and differences.
 We uphold the freedom for people to remain committed to personal values.